twitter/rpc-perf/README.md

 ## Getting rpc-perf

 rpc-perf is built through the `cargo` command which ships with rust.
-If you don't have rust installed, I recommend using [multirust][1] to manage your rust installation.
-Otherwise, follow the instructions on [rust-lang.org][2] to get rust and cargo installed. rpc-perf targets stable rust.
+If you don't have rust installed, you can use [rustup][rustup] to manage your rust installation.
+Otherwise, follow the instructions on [rust-lang.org][rust-lang] to get rust and cargo installed. rpc-perf targets stable rust.

 ### Build from source